ncatlab/nlab-content/pages/15968.md

 * [[Peter Johnstone|P. T. Johnstone]], _Topos Theory_ , Academic Press 1977 (Paperback edition: Dover reprint 2014). xxiii + 367 pages.

-Peter Johnstone's classic text on [[topos theory]] from 1977 served until the publication of MacLane-Moerdijk's [[Sheaves in Geometry and Logic]] in 1992 and the monumental first two volumes of [[Sketches of an elephant]] in 2002 by the same author as the standard reference in the field that reportedly contained almost all results known in the mid 1970s.
+Peter Johnstone's classic text on [[topos theory]] from 1977 served as the standard reference in the field until the publication of MacLane-Moerdijk's [[Sheaves in Geometry and Logic]] in 1992 and the monumental first two volumes of [[Sketches of an elephant]] in 2002, also by Johnstone. _Topos Theory_ reportedly contains almost all results in topos theory known in the mid 1970s.

 Although the author takes no prisoners the text is not really as unreadable as the introduction to the [[Elephant]] boasts but contains in a concise form what still constitutes the core of the subject.